 - Deal with Corporate Governance matters in Council.

-BUILT ENVIRONMENT MATTERS COMMITTEE
+BUILT ENVIRONMENT TRANSFORMATION COMMITTEE

 The Built Environment Matters Committee is a newly constituted committee, and its mandate is as follows: